MDiv Bridge Program

 BRIDGE402‒ Critical Thinking Essentials

-Did you know that 93% of CEOs agree that this skill is MORE IMPORTANT than your college degree?
-Critical thinking has driven countless major innovations in human history.
-It took a critical thinker to disprove that the world was flat.
-A study called “It Takes More Than a Employer Priorities for College Learning and Student Success” found that 93% of business leaders agreed “a demonstrated capacity to think critically, communicate clearly, and solve complex problems is more important than [a candidate’s] undergraduate major.
+Did you know that a study found that 93% of CEO’s agree that “a demonstrated capacity to think critically, communicate clearly, and solve complex problems is more important than [a candidate’s] undergraduate major.”

 BRIDGE403‒ Power & Clarity in Written Expression

 You could say that this course provides tips & tricks for power & clarity in writing.
-Cutting through the overwhelming details, this course provides sound advice and timeless insights by presenting only the most common and necessary fundamental priciples in easy-to-understand language.
+Cutting through the overwhelming details, this course provides sound advice and timeless insights by presenting only the most common and necessary fundamental principles in easy-to-understand language.

-Whether you need to write a homework paper for a course, compose your master’s thesis or doctorate dissertation, this minimalist approach provides students not only the tools, but the confidence to do so.. and do so with style, clarity and power.
+Whether you need to write a homework paper for a course, compose your master’s thesis or doctorate dissertation, this minimalist approach provides students not only the tools, but the confidence to do so‒ and do so with style, clarity and power.

 BRIDGE404‒ Putting It All Together: Final Submission & Essay